 4. A tooling strategy is critical

-You can read more about our thoughts on a SIAM Tooling Strategy by downloading our white paper.
-In essence, our advice in this area is as follows:
+You can read more about our thoughts on a SIAM Tooling Strategy In essence, our advice in this area is as follows:

 - Don’t limit your thinking to your ITSM tool.
-There’s a whole bunch of other tools you should consider in the areas of IT Operations Management, Asset Management, Capacity Management and Reporting, amongst many others.
+There are a whole bunch of other tools you should consider in the areas of IT Operations Management, Asset Management, Capacity Management and Reporting, amongst many others.

 - Use SIAM as an opportunity to build, own and maintain a data model, so you can understand where data is mastered, as well as establishing a tighter grasp of data ownership and integration.

 - Consider the data integration requirements in detail and develop an appropriate data integration model.
 This should enable your SIAM eco-system to exchange and update accurate data with regards to system performance, alerts, incidents, changes, assets and configuration data.

 - Ensure you have built a robust Roles Based Access Control (RBAC) model for your data to ensure that service providers can only access the data which they require, without exposing data that may be sensitive, unnecessary or carry a restrictive data classification.

 5. Don’t assume everyone has the required knowledge, there’s lots of people ”winging it!”